Chris-1101/atom-uniform/README.md

  * `Default Format Type:` specifies which format type the graphical dialogue should default to every new session.
 After that, it will remember the last format applied. (default: `Bold-Italic`)

 ## Use with Caution :warning:
-> // And under no circumstances ⌧⌧⌧⌧⌧⌧⌧⌧⌧ ⌧⌧⌧⌧⌧ ⌧⌧⌧⌧⌧
+> // Don't forget to ⌧⌧⌧⌧⌧⌧⌧⌧⌧ ⌧⌧⌧⌧⌧ ⌧⌧⌧⌧⌧

-That *would* defeat the point of emphasising an important comment, wouldn't it?

-As previously stated, this won't work with every font, and most likely not at all with most CLI/terminal fonts (vim/emacs).
+As previously stated, this might not work with every font, or every application depending on what fonts are installed on the system.
+And most likely not at all with most CLI/terminal fonts (vim/emacs).
 It's probably not a good idea to try and use this in large collaborative projects...
 Ye be warned!